AllenMay/allenmay.github.io/_posts/2014-09-18-open-the-window-for-some-fresh-air.markdown

 date:   2014-09-18 16:49:29
 categories: git nodejs proxy
 ---
-##After many years of trying...
-I think I have my HTTPS_PROXY settings correctly so I can use NPM and GIT.##
+##After a long time trying I think I've finally got my HTTPS_PROXY settings set correctly.
+I can now use NPM and GIT!##

 **GIT:** I have been trying to use GIT inside the corporate firewall for some time.
 Unfortunately it's blocked by the proxy server.